AliAbbasi/Course-Scheduling/README.md

 Course Scheduling with Genetic Algorithm in Java.

-You can find here the original genetic algorithm of course scheduling problem.
+You can find here the original problem of course scheduling.

 The main issue: